iosefmann/signal-chrome/README.md

 <hr />

 ### SigURL - Signal URL Search
-Signal URL search (sigurl.py) is a command line utility to check if a URL is already in a list so that contributors don't have to cmd-f a URL in every single list.
+Signal URL search ([sigurl.py](https://github.com/joeymann/signal-chrome/blob/master/sigurl.py)) is a command line utility to check if a URL is already in a list so that contributors don't have to cmd-f a URL in every single list.

 SigURL runs in a Python 3 shell.
 On running the script, it will print the number of URLs in each list and then requests a URL to search the lists for.
 It will then return a result that tells the user which list it is in, if any.

 It is included in this repository and reads the same lists as the Chrome extension.
+As it is purely a development tool, it will not be included in official releases of the Chrome extension on the Chrome web store.

 <hr />